 They are not very vocal and are generally well-mannered cats.
 Ragdolls are calm and can stay put for a while.
 Jumping and running around the house is not their thing.

-To take care of their scratching habits, set up scratching posts around the house.
-Whenever you see them scratching your furniture or any other object, pick them and take the cat to the nearest scratching post.
-This will take care of their scratching habits and also prevent damage to your furniture.
-It may take time for them to get used to it in the beginning but eventually, they will learn.
+Like most cats, they do enjoy scratching their nails on things.
+If you like your furniture looking new it’s a good idea to set up one or two scratching posts around the house.
+Whenever you see them scratching your furniture or anything else, pick them and take the cat to the nearest scratching post.
+A scratching post will give them a place they can scratch anytime they have the urge and prevent damage to your furniture.
+Like teaching them anything, it may take time for them to understand the purpose of the scratching post.
+If you stick with it eventually they will learn.

 Since the Ragdolls are heavy, some younger children may not be able to hold them without hurting the cat.
 If they are big enough to carry them, teach them to keep one hand between the hind legs and the other between the front legs.